ShawnKyzer/expert-system-gpt/expert-system-gpt-pipeline/README.md

 # expert-system-gpt-pipeline

+Before we begin be sure and put your training data in the `data/01_raw` directory with the filename `training-set.txt`

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.18.4`.
+This is your expert-system-gpt-pipeline, which was generated using `Kedro 0.18.4`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.